d48/zepto-carousel/README.md

 ## Todo

+* Update plugin design pattern to better manage private variables and use of _this_
 * add error checking if element doesn't exist
 * error check if only have one slide to animate through